 - Article VI.
 Procedures

 Changes in the Bylaws

-The Commission will serve as a vehicle of communication among the Black faculty and staff of Clemson University and will respect matters of confidentiality to its utmost ability, in accordance with state law.
+The Commission will serve as a vehicle of communication among the veteran faculty, staff, and students of Clemson University and will respect matters of confidentiality to its utmost ability, in accordance with state law.

 Last edited: January 17 2019.